greg-crl/performance-workshop-2/README.md

 ### Setup: Preparing the data

-To do this workshop, we're going to load a data file into a database on a `cockroach` cluster.
-To fetch and prepare the data file, follow the instructions [here](data/readme.md).
+To do this workshop, we're going to load some data files into a database on a `cockroach` cluster.
+Fetch the following CSV files from the **/data** directory of this repository to your local data store:
+* users.csv
+* users_colfam.csv

 ### Setup: Creating a test cluster